 As one likely answer to this issue, we have recently reported that the presence of two HBV Pol RT polymorphisms, rt269L and rt269I, that are found only in HBV genotype C could affect viral phenotypes and clinical outcomes and cause worse responses to IFN therapy in genotype C2 infections.
 In particular, we showed that the wild rt269L type infection that is distinct in genotype C vs the rt269I type is more strongly related to higher HBV replication and hepatitis B e antigen (HBeAg) positive serostatus, which are two distinct traits of genotype C infections[23-25].
 This suggests that the presence of RT polymorphisms, particularly the wild rt269L type, could at least partly contribute into clinical or virological traits that are distinct in genotype C infections.
 However, our previous study has limitations in exploring the distribution of rt269 polymorphisms in CHB patients due to use of a conventional nested polymerase chain reaction (PCR) based direct sequencing protocol, which could underestimate genuine HBV quasispecies in patient sera[23].
 A locked nucleic acid (LNA) is a nucleic acid analog containing a methylene bridge that connects the 2’-oxygen of ribose with the 4’-carbon[26,27].
 The real time PCR method using a LNA-based probe capable of improving the hybridization affinity for complementary sequences shows strong mismatch discriminatory power[28,29].
 Therefore, without the application of nested PCR, it could discriminate HBV mutations from CHB patients with high sensitivity and specificity.

-Therefore, in this study, for the first time, we sought to develop a novel simple and sensitive locked nucleotide probe (LNA probe)-based RT PCR (LNA-RT-PCR) method that is capable of separating two different rt269 polymorphisms, the wild-type rt269L (CTC/A) and rt269I type (ATC), in CHB patients of genotype C2.
+Therefore, in this study, for the first time, we sought to develop a novel simple and sensitive locked nucleotide probe (LNA probe)-based RT-PCR (LNA-RT-PCR) method that is capable of separating two different rt269 polymorphisms, the wild-type rt269L (CTC/A) and rt269I type (ATC), in CHB patients of genotype C2.